 We are the oldest Messianic Jewish congregation in South Africa.
-We were founded almost eighteen years ago and have gone through many metamorphoses throughout the years.
+We were founded in 1988 and have gone through many metamorphoses throughout the years.
 The founders of the congregation (both Jew and Gentile) always maintained that Beit Ariel should have Messianic Jewish leadership and many Jews have served in this capacity through our long history.
 Our current leader is Herschel Raysman and he has served as congregation leader since mid 1999.
-We worship the G-d of Abraham, Isaac, and Jacob and our style is unashamedly liturgically Jewish, following the example of first century synagogues where followers of Mashiach Yeshua from both Jewish and non-Jewish backgrounds, assembled together in unity.
+We worship the G-d of Abraham, Isaac, and Jacob and our style is unashamedly liturgically Jewish, following the example of first-century synagogues where followers of Mashiach Yeshua from both Jewish and non-Jewish backgrounds, assembled together in unity.
 Our worship and observance seeks to fulfil Yeshua's words for true worshippers, blending together the Torah (the word of G-d) and Ru’ach Hakodesh (the Holy Spirit of G-d).
 We rely on the Scriptures as our source of truth and on the Holy Spirit for power, gifts, and direction in our lives.

 To be a Messianic Jewish faith community that lives out the truth and power of Besorah Tova (the Good News) of Yeshua of Nazareth, to mature in righteousness, and be an effective witness.

 to provide a safe spiritual home for Jewish and non-Jewish followers of Messiah Yeshua

 to be a light to the Jewish people testifying about HaShem’s covenant commitment to them in the Messiah

 to witness to non-Jews about the Jewish roots of our faith in the Lord

 to stand in support for Israel’s right to Eretz Yisrael with Jerusalem as its undivided capital